Deadly breach could delay decisions about Capitol fencing - WTMJ

 Capitol Police officer William “Billy” Evans, an 18-year veteran of the force, was killed Friday when a man rammed his car into a barrier outside the Senate side of the building.
 The driver, identified as 25-year-old Noah Green, was shot and killed after he got out of his car and lunged at police with a knife.

-Their deaths came less than than two weeks after the Capitol Police removed an outer fence that had cut off a wide swath of the area to cars and pedestrians, in an effort to secure the complex after thousands of then-President Donald Trump’s supporters had marched on the building Jan.
-6, as Congress was certifying Joe Biden’s election victory.
-About 800 of those loyalists broke inside the Capitol, and siege lead to the deaths of five people, including a Capitol Police officer.
+The deaths came less than two weeks after the Capitol Police removed an outer fence that had temporarily cut off a wide swath of the area to cars and pedestrians, blocking major traffic arteries that cross the city.
+The fencing had been erected to secure the Capitol after the violent mob of of then-President Donald Trump’s supporters attacked the building Jan.
+6., interrupting the certification of President Joe Biden’s victory.
+The violence lead to the deaths of five people, including a Capitol Police officer.

-Police have left an inner fencing perimeter intact.
-The tall, dark fencing — parts of it covered in razor wire until recently — had blocked major arteries that cross the city and was a stark symbol of the fear many in the Capitol felt after the violent mob laid siege two month ago.
-Lawmakers said the seat of American democracy was meant to be open to the people, even if there was always going to be a threat.
+Police, who took the brunt of the assaults that day, have left intact a second ring of fencing around the inner perimeter of the Capitol as they struggle to figure out how to best protect the building and those who work inside it.
+That tall, dark fencing — parts of it covered in razor wire until just recently — is still a stark symbol of the fear many in the Capitol felt after the mob laid siege two months ago.

+Lawmakers have almost universally loathed the fencing, saying the seat of American democracy was meant to be open to the people, even if there was always going to be a threat.

-But after Friday’s attack, lawmakers said they needed to procced with caution.
+But after Friday’s attack, some said they needed to procced with caution.

 “The scab got ripped off again here today,” Ryan said.
 “So we’ve got to figure this out.”

-The breach happened inside the perimeter.
+Despite the fencing, Friday’s breach happened inside the perimeter.
 The driver slipped through a gate that had opened to allow traffic in and out of the Capitol and rammed a barrier that had protected the building long before Jan.
-6. There was no evidence that Green’s actions were in any way related to the insurrection.
+6. And there was no evidence that Green’s actions were in any way related to the insurrection.

-Still, it was a reminder that there is always a target on one of the country’s most visible public buildings, especially after the public attention over the broad security failures three months ago.
+Still, it was a reminder that there is always a target on one of the country’s most visible public buildings, especially as political tensions have risen since the insurrection and there has been broad public scrutiny of the security failures that day.

 “This may just cause everybody to pump the brakes a bit on taking the fence down entirely because of the sense of security that it provides us,” said Democratic Rep. Jennifer Wexton of Virginia, another member of the spending panel that oversees the legislative branch.

 As a lawmaker who represents the suburbs of Washington, Wexton said she wants to see the Capitol open again to visitors.
-While the indoor parts of the building have been closed for the last year because of the coronavirus pandemic, the plazas, roads and sidewalks that surround the Capitol were only closed after the riot, keeping the public completely away from the area.
+While the indoor parts of the building have been closed to the public for the last year because of the coronavirus pandemic, the plazas, roads and sidewalks that surround the Capitol were only cut off after the riot, keeping the public completely away from the area.

 “I would like to see it come down at the earliest possible moment,” Wexton said of the fencing.